qir-alliance/qat/docs/src/QuickStart/building-with-bazel.md

 ## Prerequisites

-(TODO: Read and revise) It is necessary for you to have the following tools before you get started on making a new build from this project:
+Building with Bazel is mostly self-contained meaning that Bazel will download most of the dependencies and arrange them in you workspace such that you do not need to checkout submodules or install extra packages.
+However, following depencies in order to build from source:

-- C++ compiler
+-   C++ compiler (Clang or MSVC)
-- Bazelisk
+-   Bazelisk (or Bazel 5.0)

-A prerequisite to building with Bazel is [installing Bazelisk](https://www.npmjs.com/package/@bazel/bazelisk).
-Bazelisk is a wrapper for [Bazel] that ensures that the correct version of Bazel is used to build the repository.
-You can also use Bazel without the wrapper, but this is not covered by our build instructions.
+We recommend the usage of Bazelisk as it is a wrapper that automatically downloads the correct version of Bazel for your project.
+The details of installing Bazelisk can be [found here](https://www.npmjs.com/package/@bazel/bazelisk).
+You can also use Bazel without the wrapper.
+To do this, you need to install Bazel with the exact version specified in the `.bazelversion` file and in the subsequent sections replace `bazelisk` with `bazel`.

 To install on macOS use `brew`: